formal-land/coq-of-rust/README.md

 - [Contributing](#contributing)

 ## Rationale
-Formal verification is essential for critical software.
+Formal verification allows to prevent all bugs in critical software.
+This is used in aerospace industry for example 🧑‍🚀.

-The type system of Rust already offers strong guarantees to prevent common bugs that would exist in C or Python programs, for example.
-We still need to write tests to catch bugs that the type system cannot prevent and cannot cover all possible use cases.
+The type system of Rust already offers strong guarantees to avoid bugs that exist in C or Python.
+We still need to write tests to verify the business rules or the absence of `panic`.
+Testing is incomplete as it cannot to cover all execution cases.

-With formal verification it is possible to cover all possible execution paths (code 100% bug-free!).
-We replace the tests by mathematical reasoning on the code.
-The reasoning can be made in a proof system, for example [Coq](https://coq.inria.fr/).
+With formal verification **we cover all cases** (code 100% bug-free!).
+We replace the tests by mathematical reasoning on code.
+You can view it as an extension of the type system, but without restriction on the expressivity.

-This tool `coq-of-rust`, by translating Rust programs to the proof system Coq, allows to mathematically and exhaustively verify Rust programs.
+This tool `coq-of-rust` translates Rust programs to the formal verification language Coq to make Rust programs 100% safe 🌙.

 ## Prerequisites